bektas-sari/drum_pedals/README.md

 This app allows users to tap on colorful pads to trigger different percussion sounds.
 It is a beginner-friendly yet stylish project that showcases audio playback, UI grid layouts, and user interaction in Flutter.

+* This project was inspired by the course content of **KODPLANET** on the Udemy platform.
+It was developed as a practical exercise to enhance Flutter development skills.

 ## Features

 - 🎵 9 Unique sound pads